lops1234/fileSorter/README.md

 - Go to the "File Browser" tab
 - Right-click on a file and select "Manage Tags"

-#### Viewing File Tags

-- Right-click on any file in a watched directory
-- Select "View File Tags" to see all tags assigned to that file

 #### Advanced Tag Search

 File Tagger supports powerful search syntax for finding files with complex tag combinations: